Niranjan004/Niranjan004/README.md

+Hi

+Niranjan here.
 I am currently pursuing my B.Tech 3rd year in Electronics and Computer engineering at Vit Chennai.
 I love to explore and learn about various fields and gigs.

 A dedicated and enthusiastic professional deeply committed to the realms of Data Science and Software Engineering.
 I have been developing my skills and doing projects in both fields.